rydmike/theme_demo/README.md

 ### The `main` Function

-The setup of above features are done in the `main` function and looks as follows.
+The configurations of above features are done in the `main` function, and they look as follows:

 ```dart
 Future<void> main() async {